LIOVITT/GoldenRatio/README.md

 $z = cos(\phi)$

-where $\phi$ and $\theta$ are run in the ranges:
+Where φ and θ are within the following ranges:

 $\theta \in [0, 2\pi]$

 $\phi \in [1.1 \pi,\pi/3]$

-radius in this case will be equal to one.
+The radius in this context remains equal to one.

-The limitation of the list from 0 to $2\pi$ is made due to the fact that the measurement system is made in radians, and also limitation of theta from 1.1 $\pi$ to $\pi/3$ is obtained to create a cup effect.

-To make radius and theta angle values need to use this formulas
+To derive radius and θ angle values, the following formula is utilized:
 $r=a\Phi^{2\theta/\pi}$,

-where $\Phi$ is golden ration, and $a$ is arbitrary positive real constant
+Here, φ is the golden ratio and 'a' is an arbitrary positive real constant.

+The range limitation for θ from 0 to 2π is due to the measurement system being in radians.
+The limitation of θ from 1.1π to π/3 is designed to achieve a cup-like structure.

 $\phi_{line} \in [\pi, \pi/2]$

 Value for the sphere envelope line

-Change coordinates due to line
+To transform the coordinates according to the enveloping line:

 $y_{line} = sin(\phi_{line})sin(\theta)r$